-- a.
-Be packaged within 2 hours of the end of food production.
-At the time of packaging, hot foods shall be at least 135°F and cold foods at 41°F or below. - b.
+- 8. Ground beef products shall be cooked to heat all parts of the food to at least 155°F internal temperature for 15 seconds or until the meat is no longer pink and the juices are clear.
+Poultry and stuffing with meat, poultry or fish must be cooked to at least 165°F internal temperature for 15 seconds. - 9.
+Frozen meals produced in the production kitchen which are not commercially prepared shall: - a.
+Be prepared and packaged only in a central kitchen or on-site preparation kitchen. - b.
 Be frozen as quickly as possible and assured that they have been cooled to a temperature at or below 41°F within 4 hours. - c.
 Have food temperatures taken and recorded at the end of food production, at the time of packaging and throughout the freezing process.
 Temperatures shall be recorded and kept on file for audit. - d.
 Be packaged in individual trays, properly sealed, and labeled with the date, contents and instructions for storage and reheating. - e.
-Be frozen in a manner which allows air circulation around each individual tray. - f.
+Be frozen in a manner which allows air circulation around each individual tray.

+- f.
 Be kept in a frozen state throughout storage, transport and delivery to the senior participant. - g.
 Meal is labeled with best use date by 4-months (120 days) from packaging date.